genesiscommunitysuccess/docs/docs/01_getting-started/06_developer-training/04_training-content-day4.md

 ### 4. Edit the event handler to add an integrated state machine

 Let's edit the event handler to add an integrated state machine.
-First, in the **alpha-eventhandler.kts** file, add the imports below and declare a variable to be visible to all events by injecting the class `TradeStateMachine` that we have just created.
+First, in the **alpha-eventhandler.kts** file, add the imports below and declare a variable to be visible to all events by injecting the class `TradeStateMachine`, which we have just created.

 ```kotlin {1-9,11}
 import java.io.File